Container Scanning

 The included template:

 GitLab saves the results as a Container Scanning report artifact that you can download and analyze later.
 When downloading, you always receive the most-recent artifact.
-If dependency scan is enabled, a Dependency Scanning report artifact is also created.
+A CycloneDX SBOM JSON report is also created to report the list of components.

 include: